shobhitm23/Barcode-Scanner-App/README.md

-# RecipeApp
+# Barcode Scanner App
-A recipe app that allows you to find recipes based on the nutrients available.
+A Barcode Scanner app that allows you to identify the product and it's nutrient composition.